DerBrunoIR/CourseGraph/README.md

 - `scrape_moses.py` is the webscraping script

     Takes a list of course urls via stdin.
-    Each course page is scraped and the data will be written to stdout after all href's have been scraped.
+    Each course page is scraped and the data will be written to stdout after all course urls have been scraped.

 Both scripts contain detailed descriptions.